camunda/camunda-docs-static/optimize/content/technical-guide/authorization/index.md

 ---

-In Optimize you have several possibilities to define users, which can access/log in into Optimize:
+In Optimize you have several possibilities to define users who can access/log in to Optimize:

 * [Define a default user](#define-a-default-user)
 * [Use the user credentials from the engine](#utilize-engine-users)